svrnm/react-redux-realworld-example-app/README.md

 To get the frontend running locally:

+- Clone the backend app from [this repository](https://github.com/svrnm/spring-boot-realworld-example-app)
+- Set up the backend app to run on http://localhost:8080
 - Clone this repo
 - `npm install` to install all req'd dependencies
 - Edit public/index.html to configure the AppDynamics Browser Real User Monitoring Agent